 The message of Stand Strong • Stay Safe is simple:

-- You deserve to be treated with respect.
+- Everyone deserves to be treated with respect.

 - Know what is safe.